achertkoev/achertkoev.github.io/_posts/2019-08-05-Top_5_azure_app_configuration_features.md

 * Open the tab events;
 * Click create subscription;
 * Type a subscription name;
-* Review the event types we'd like to be published
+* Review the event types we'd like to be published;
 * And specify the endpoint type (currently, there are available five different channels for communication).

 I'm gonna to choose Event Hubs.